hypersql/pg-ansible/roles/init_dbserver/README.md

 # init_dbserver

-This Ansible Galaxy Role Initializes Postgres versions: 14, 15 on instances previously configured.
+This Ansible Galaxy Role initializes Postgres on instances previously configured.

 **Not all Distribution or versions are supported on all the operating systems available.**